Footscray

 Footscray features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-The dwelling structure in Footscray, as per the latest Census, consisted of 31.6% houses and 68.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 49.7% houses and 50.3% other dwellings.
-Home ownership in Footscray was at 14.7%, with mortgaged properties at 27.7% and rented ones at 57.6%.
-The median monthly mortgage repayment in the area was $1,940, below Melbourne metro's average of $2,100.
-The median weekly rent figure in Footscray was $355, compared to Melbourne metro's $376.
-Nationally, Footscray's mortgage repayments were higher than the Australian average of $1,863, while rents were lower at $375.
+In Footscray, as per the latest Census evaluation, 31.6% of dwellings were houses, with the remaining 68.4% being semi-detached, apartments, or 'other' dwellings.
+This compares to Melbourne metro's 49.7% houses and 50.3% other dwellings.
+Home ownership in Footscray stood at 14.7%, with mortgaged dwellings at 27.7% and rented dwellings at 57.6%.
+The median monthly mortgage repayment was $1,940, below Melbourne metro's average of $2,100.
+Weekly rent in Footscray was $355, compared to Melbourne metro's $376.
+Nationally, Footscray's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing